Combined Visit Eiffel Tower + Seine River Cruise

 - Chez Pippo: Next to the Eiffel Tower is this pleasant Italian restaurant offering pasta, risottos and other delicious dishes.
 The service is very attentive and it is open every day of the week from 10 am to 10 pm.

-What will I see from the Eiffel Tower and what will I see from a Seine cruise?
+What will I see from the Eiffel Tower and what will I see from a cruise on the Seine?

-The Eiffel Tower and the cruise along the banks of the Seine are two of the must-see attractions on your trip to Paris.
+The Eiffel Tower and the Seine river cruise are two of the must-see attractions on your trip to Paris.

 - Eiffel Tower: With a height of 324 meters, the Eiffel Tower is one of the best observatories from which to contemplate the beauty of the city of Paris.
 From the top you can see the Notre Dame Cathedral, the Seine River, the Champs Elysees, the Louvre Museum...
 In addition, at the highest level you can see a reconstruction of the office of the architect who designed this attraction, Guste Eiffel.
 If you want more details, read the post views from the Eiffel Tower.

-- Cruise: On the cruise along the Seine you will have the opportunity to see the most spectacular monuments of Paris such as Notre Dame Cathedral, Les Invalides, the Louvre Museum, the Musée d'Orsay or the Eiffel Tower.
+- Cruise: On the cruise along the Seine you will have the opportunity to see the most spectacular monuments of Paris such as Notre Dame Cathedral, Les Invalides, the Louvre, the Musée d'Orsay or the Eiffel Tower.

 Other tips for a combined visit to the Eiffel Tower and a cruise on the Seine River